 North High School’s Honors, Concurrent Enrollment, and Advanced Placement (AP) courses are rigorous choices that strengthen students’ transcripts for college applications and can provide college credit.

 The Honors program prepares students to take Advanced Placement and Concurrent Enrollment classes.
 Deeper content exploration, rigorous expectations and like-minded classmates characterize Honors classes.
-Please view Courses Offered 2023-2024 to see Honors options.
+Please view Courses Offered 2024-2025 to see Honors options.

 Some classes offer Embedded Honors: Students will not have a separate class but work will be differentiated within the course for students depending on if they want to earn regular or honors credit.
 Students in these courses will decide during the first two weeks of the semester which version of the course they will work throughout the year.
 This will ensure that ALL students are able to access honors-level course work.

-The AP Examinations are administered each year in May and represent the culmination of college-level work in a given discipline in a secondary school setting.
+The AP Exams are administered each year in May and represent the culmination of college-level work in a given discipline in a secondary school setting.
 Rigorously developed by committees of college and AP high school faculty, the AP Exams test students’ ability to perform at a college level.
 Most four-year colleges in the United States and colleges in more than 60 other countries give students credit, advanced placement in college courses, or both on the basis of AP Exam scores.

 North offers concurrent enrollment classes to help students earn college credit while attending North.
 North partners with Metro State University, Community College of Denver, Western Colorado University, and University of Colorado Denver – CU Succeed in offering college courses to our students.
 North also offers concurrent enrollment at CEC Middle College and Emily Griffith Technical College.
 Watch a video about concurrent enrollment at Emily Griffith Technical College.